qyw0/take-home-exercise-SR-data-analyst/README.md

 - How many used compute baked within each “bakeBackend”?
 - What is the most used size of our light map size?
 #

+### How would you present the outcome to the team?

+You are going to present the outcome to the team that owns the product.
+This will be the Unity product manager and internal developers working on the product.

+Expected outcome would be easy to read highlights and detailed views both in graph, number, table, and context.

+For this task the tools used would be SQL and/or Python and the code used should be included together with the report.
+If Python is used then information about the packages should be included as well.